-In the # CORE SEARCH PATH OPTIONS and # CORE OUTPUT DIRECTORY lines OPTIONS indicate the path of your ROMS (games), cfg and so on, that is.
+The lines # CORE SEARCH PATH OPTIONS and # CORE OUTPUT DIRECTORY OPTIONS show the path of your ROMS, cfg, and so on.

-And in the line # OSD VIDEO OPTIONS
+And on the # OSD VIDEO OPTIONS line

-For example, if you want the game to open in a window and not in full screen, then instead of
+For example if you want the game to open in a window instead of full screen, then instead of

-All ROMS ROMs of games are placed in the /home/user/.mame/roms folder, everything is ready with the settings.
-To start the MAME emulator in the terminal, run the command:
+All ROMS roms games placed in the folder /home/user/.mame/roms, with the configuration is done.
+To run the MAME emulator in the terminal run the command:

 After that will open the menu of arcade machine emulator MAME with a list of your games.
 Now you can enjoy arcade games on FreeBSD.